ccochrane/emotionTranscripts/README.md

 (19) authorityFile.p - the pickled authorityFile in python dictionary format (from Step 18).

-(20) hansardParser.py - A script for parsing the .xml schema used in the Hansard files (from Step 16) at the speech level, linking each speech to its speaker and the speaker's bio (from Step 19), and storing the results in a CSV file (which can be imported into 64-bit Excel via Data Import, but not properly opened in Excel without using data import).
+(20) hansardParser.py - [Requires Windows] A script for parsing the .xml schema used in the Hansard files (from Step 16) at the speech level, linking each speech to its speaker and the speaker's bio (from Step 19), and storing the results in a CSV file (which can be imported into 64-bit Excel via Data Import, but not properly opened in Excel without using data import).
 Output compressed to ~375MB and available at https://www.dropbox.com/s/4xzw3rscu7x7xn3/hansardExtractedSpeechesFull.csv.zip?dl=0 (hansardExtractedSpeechesFull.csv).

-(21) word2vecTrain.py - A script for training a word2vec model on the parsed speeches from Hansard (from Step 20).
+(21) word2vecTrain.py - [Requires Windows] A script for training a word2vec model on the parsed speeches from Hansard (from Step 20).

 (22) word2vecRun.py - A script for running the w2v model trained on Hansard (from Step 21) and applying it to the Hansard transcripts of the video snippets (from Step 2).